 We’ve discussed a few tools throughout this post, and you may need a little more information about them.

-We also have a longer, more detailed list of reputation management tools here.
+We also have a longer, more detailed list of reputation management tools here, but here are a few you can check out:

 Reputation management doesn’t happen by chance.
 It’s a matter of monitoring what people say about you, and actively engaging those users to encourage positive discussion.